Swinney will not support assisted dying Bill at Holyrood

 While he voted against previous attempts to bring in assisted dying, Mr Swinney said coming to a judgment on the latest Bill, brought forward by Liberal Democrat Liam McArthur, was “incredibly difficult”.

+He spoke about the “agonising I have gone through on this issue” and stressed: “This is not a decision I have come to easily.”

-However he told journalists at Holyrood: “I have come to the conclusion I cannot support the Bill and will be voting against it on Tuesday.”
+He told journalists at Holyrood: “I have come to the conclusion I cannot support the Bill and will be voting against it on Tuesday.

+“I have thought about the issue in principle, do I think it is appropriate for us to have provision in law for assisted dying?

+“I have come to the conclusion in principle I don’t think we should have that.

 The Scottish Parliament will vote on whether to support the general principles of the Assisted Dying for Terminally Adults (Scotland) Bill next week.